:max_bytes(150000):strip_icc()/cocktails-for-pride_main_720x720-9b0e14c506cd4f569c14498ec6c84151.jpeg)

 Liquor.com / Tim Nusog

-This century-old cocktail has gone from old man’s drink to hot men’s (and women’s) drink in the space of mere years.
-You can never go wrong with the equal-parts mix of gin, Campari, and sweet vermouth, rendering a drink that’s sweet and bitter simultaneously.
+You can never go wrong with the equal-parts mix of gin, Campari, and sweet vermouth.
+The result is a drink that’s sweet and bitter simultaneously.

 -